Lake Monroe (Florida)

 Lake Monroe is one of the lakes that make up the St. Johns River system.
 The lake has an area of 8771 acre.
 The city of Sanford is situated along the southern shore, while Deltona and the unincorporated community of Enterprise are located along the northern shore.
 The Lake Monroe Wildlife Management Area lies on the southeast shore.

+Environment

+The Lake Monroe Wildlife Management Area lies on the southeast shore of the lake.
+Sanford holds a contract with an environmental company for midge prevention purposes.